YJ-91

 The YJ-91 (鷹擊-91 (鹰击-91, Eagle Strike-91)) is an anti-radiation air-to-surface cruise missile produced by the People's Republic of China.
 It is a derivative of the Zvezda-Strela Kh-31P anti-radiation variant.

+Development

+In 1994, China purchased the right to manufacture the Kh-31P missile but reportedly modified the seeker for the PLA's needs.

 The YJ-91A is the anti-ship variant.